curl/curl/docs/SSLCERTS.md

     store.
 The default CA certificate store can be changed at compile time with the following configure options:

-    --with-ca-bundle=FILE: use the specified file as CA certificate store.
+    --with-ca-bundle=FILE: use the specified file as the CA certificate store.
     CA certificates need to be concatenated in PEM format into this file.

     --with-ca-path=PATH: use the specified path as CA certificate store.
 CA certificates need to be stored as individual PEM files in this directory.